Westrock Coffee Company Announ - GuruFocus.com

 “The emergence of influencer-led brands has created a new sales channel in the beverage business, and Bixby is at the forefront of its development,” said Elizabeth McLaughlin, Executive Vice President of Sales of Westrock Coffee.
 “Miles and Remington bring a depth of knowledge on these emerging channels that we are adding to the Westrock Coffee portfolio, including the co-creation of new influencer brands that are particularly appealing to young consumers.
 We are excited to welcome them to the Westrock Coffee team and look forward to integrating their talents and ideas into our portfolio.”

-Mr. Fisher will serve as Senior Vice President of Sales while Mr. Hotchkiss will be named Vice President of Sales.
+Mr. Fisher will serve as Senior Vice President of Sales while Mr. Hotchkis will be named Vice President of Sales.

 “Remington and I are thrilled to take our careers and company to the next level by joining forces with Westrock Coffee,” said Miles Fisher.
 “Scott and his team continue to grow with their impressive customer base and look to serve their customers not only through traditional private brand offerings but also through the creation of products for specific customer segments and influencer-based brands.
 With the resources and momentum that Westrock Coffee brings, we are ready to get to work and fuel the product development and e-commerce offerings of the Company.”